COMPANION TO CANTO II

 In the same article, Pound commented on the homology between the Greek drama based on Dionysian rites and Japanese Noh, whose center of interest resides in the revelation of the divine world and the god dance.
-Shojo retells a Chinese story, it is very short, with no dramatic or narrative line, which suggests that it is a dance rather than a play.
-P&P II: 73-74.
+Canto II is thus close to the Noh, as its central part is the revelation of Dionysos as a god P&P II: 73-74.

 See C II: n.4 for alternative gloss to this name.

 - daughter of Lir – Fionnuala, daughter of the legendary Irish king Lir.
 His children (three boys and a girl) were turned into swans by the magic spells of Lir's second wife, jealous of the love they shared.
 Fionnuala is the only one able to sing of their fate and protect her brothers from the cold of the sea by warming them under her wings.
 Pound may have read the legend in Lady Gregory’s Gods and Fighting Men (1904, with a preface by W.B.
 Yeats).
 In other variants of the legend, Ler (Genitive: Lir) is the lord of the sea and his children had gills even when they had their human form.
 The Legend of Lir Gregory

 - Eyes of Picasso – The intensity of Picasso’s eyes was legendary in the Paris art world and its effect on people has often been described.
 The strangeness and modernity of his paintings was attributed to his powers of vision, enabling him to see what no one else could.

 Pound associated P’s eyes with the seal, as he told his daughter: “Eyes of Picasso means that Picasso has eyes like a seal” (De Rachewiltz 156) which suggests that Pound was aware of the metamorphic quality of P’s cubist creations: